2013 Naxal attack in Darbha valley: Attack

 Leaders of the Indian National Congress were carrying out a Parivartan Yatra ("Change" Rally) in the state, with a convoy of 25 vehicles carrying around 200 Congress leaders and workers.
 They were returning from a meeting organised in Sukma and were headed to Keshloor nearby Jagdalpur along National Highway 221 which connects Chhattisgarh with Krishna district in the adjacent state of Andhra Pradesh and hold its last rally there.
 Almost all the senior state party leaders; former Union Minister Vidya Charan Shukla, former state minister Mahendra Karma, Nand Kumar Patel, Uday Mudaliyar, senior Congress leader Gopi Madhwani, and prominent woman tribal leader Phulo Devi Netam from Bastar were present.

 Blast

-As the convoy reached the deeply forested area of Dharba valley on Jagdalpur-Sukma Highway, 50 km from its destination, it was blocked by trees that had been felled by Maoists.
+As the convoy reached the deeply forested area of Dharba valley on Jagdalpur-Sukma Highway, 50 km from its destination, it found the road blocked by trees that had been cut down by Maoists.
 The Maoists triggered an IED near the fourth vehicle in the convoy, completely damaging the vehicle and leaving a five-metre wide crater in the ground.
 In an attempt to flee, several vehicles collided with each other.
-The blast was carried out by a bomb using 27–30 kg of explosive using ammonium nitrate and electric detonators with command wire were used to trigger the blast.
+The blast was carried out by a bomb using 27–30 kg of explosive using ammonium nitrate and electric detonators with command wire used to trigger the blast.
 Investigators also found 200-meter long wires used to detonate the explosive which had been planted a few feet under the road.